OVERVIEW

 — Kickstart.org

-Millions of smallholder farmers cannot irrigate during the dry season because water lies beyond the reach of traditional suction pumps.
-Allied H2O, Inc. develops affordable pump systems that access deeper water sources and help increase crop production.
+Millions of smallholder farmers cannot irrigate during the dry season because water lies just beyond the reach of traditional surface pumps.
+Allied H2O, Inc. has developed an affordable pump system that accesses the slightly deeper water sources needed.

-As a Benefit Corporation, Allied creates practical water solutions that improve agricultural productivity while delivering social and economic impact.
+As a Benefit Corporation, Allied H2O, Inc. is dedicated to creating practical water solutions that improve agricultural productivity while delivering social and economic impact.
+Our name is in recognition of the relationships forged over 40 years with individuals and companies that are bring their expertise alongside ours in the development of solution-based products.

 PROBLEM